chattizen/citizens-handbook/_posts/chattanooga/2014-04-06-city-council.md

 categories:
     - chattanooga
 excerpt: |
-    <p>The Chattanooga City Council is a legislative body.
-It oversees many of the administration's decisions, especially when it comes to spending money.</p>
+    The Chattanooga City Council is a legislative body.
+It oversees many of the administration's decisions, especially when it comes to spending money.

-    <p>The city is divided into nine districts.
-Each district elects one council member.</p>
+    The city is divided into nine districts.
+Each district elects one council member.

-    <p>The City Council meets every Tuesday at 1000 Lindsay Street.
+    The City Council meets every Tuesday at 1000 Lindsay Street.
 It conducts most of its business in two different sessions.
 Council members discuss legislation at an afternoon agenda session.
-They vote on legislation at their evening meeting.</p>
+They vote on legislation at their evening meeting.
 ---

 The Chattanooga City Council is a legislative body.
 It oversees many of the administration's decisions, especially when it comes to spending money.
 The council meets every Tuesday to vote on legislation.